 Rather than delay and wait for the wing-back to recover into shape – a decision you would expect a young defender to take – Kumbulla is instead aggressive in his closing down, getting tight on Ronaldo.
 This forces the ball being played backwards.

 But Kumbulla’s bold choice has meant he can now anticipate the pass and make the tackle.

 In his 19 games played, Kumbulla’s aptitude for being calm when in direct combat is tangible, and that is shown when observing his tackling metrics.
 Per 90 minutes, Kumbulla goes to ground at an average of 0.12 per 90, more than six times fewer than Lazio’s Luiz Felipe (0.85).
 This in itself, underlines Kumbulla’s defensive characteristics of front-foot defending, where he anticipates, rather than reacts.
 This is not commonly attributed to a defender of his type, where aggressive tacklers are often viewed as erratic or costly.
-This season, Kumbulla’s discipline statistics suggest he is the exception to this belief, picking up just four yellow cards.
+This season, Kumbulla’s discipline statistics suggest he is the exception to the rule, picking up just four yellow cards.

 Off the ball recoveries